See also: Conditional (ternary) Operator, MDN web docs

 <parameters/> element with the following:

-This specifies that the parameter is called 'Name' and is of type 'string'.
+This specifies that the parameter is called 'Title' and is of type 'string'.
 You can find the full list of types under the Parameters heading in the macro module documentation

 Now modify the execute method in the Java class so it looks like this: